mscwilson/birthday-counter/README.md

 The app is built in the MVC pattern.
 * There is one controller class (Birthday, in `app.rb`) which contains the Sinatra HTML routes.
 * There are two view .erb files.
 The index page has a form with a box to fill in the user's name, and dropdowns for choosing birth day and month.
 The results.erb page displays two messages based on when the birthday is.
 There's no logic on this page, the model returns the right messages for it.
+* If you don't give a name, it will call you "stranger".
 * I used `sessions` to save the form data so they can be accessed in different routes.
 * The model (BirthdayCounter) uses the saved session day and month, along with the current year, to make a Date object.
 * BirthdayCounter checks if the birthday is today and calculates the days until the birthday, and the appropriate messages based on these.